Natural Remedies for Heartburn: Do They Really Work?

 Not just for helping freshen your breath, chewing gum is also lauded as a popular fix for heartburn.
 Popping a piece of gum after a meal sounds too good to be true—is chewing gum really an effective natural remedy for heartburn?
 Yes!
 With a catch.
 Chewing sugar-free gum after eating can help promote salivation, which in turn neutralizes acid and soothes the esophagus, helping wash stomach acid back down where it belongs.4

-Though natural remedies are effective for some issues, they can sometimes end up causing more problems than they solve.
-When in doubt, reach for a tried-and-true heartburn remedy like TUMS.
+Though remedies like ginger are effective for some issues, they are not always a surefire way to get holistic relief.
+When in doubt, reach for a tried-and-true remedy for occasional heartburn like TUMS.

 SOURCES